finleylee2507/My-Faster-RCNN-for-Object-Detection/README.md

 1. mobilenetv1 and mobilenetv2 supported.
 Can also try Mobilenetv1_05,Mobilenetv1_25 for smaller nets on the Edge.
 2. VGG19 support added.
 3. RPN can be trained seperately.
+4. Fixed a couple bugs in the original repo so now the user can resume training normally.

 ### trained model
 N/A